 The three-month-old Classics in the Park series has seen films like Kukurantumi; Road to Accra and I Told You So screened alongside some cinematic shorts from the continent.
 The November screening was to be headlined by 1952 film, The Boy Kumasenu.
 But before this, the audience was treated to two shorts; Progress in Kojokrom and The Encounter.
 The Encounter, directed by a Tolu Ajayi, is a Nigerian short that narrows in the relationship of two men and their differing viewpoints on the backdrop of the Nigerian Civil War.
 Context is key to appreciating this film as it does very little explaining and is all about character.

 There is some intrigue seeping out of The Encounter and it may come up again on this blog someday.
 But allow my GH biases to be, especially with elections around the corner.
 The first short screened on the night, Progress in Kojokrom, had elections and governance on its mind.
-The organisers probably thought it wise play their part in ensuring the largely middle-class audience did its bit to ensure the notorious middle-class apathy is suppressed for the next week.
 Progress in Kojokrom presents the eponymous town which is the staging ground for a larger message that resonates and stirs some healthy debate today.

 You wonder what British thought of us at the time given we were on the road to independence and assuming control of local governance.
 The British narrator clouding this film didn’t help as it made assigning perspective a tad difficult.
 One of the first few lines of the narrator makes reference to local government elections having very little meaning.
-We come to learn later that the film’s protagonist, Mr Addo wants nothing to with the council but the opening narration certainly felt like thoughts of the British slowly losing a stake in local affairs of the Gold Coast.
-Then again, it is 2016 and we are still under occupation, from more than one country this time around, so maybe this was just Mr Addo’s sentiment.
+We come to learn later that the film’s protagonist, Mr Addo wants nothing to do with the council but the opening narration certainly felt like thoughts of the British slowly losing a stake in local affairs of the Gold Coast.

 Unsurprisingly, there is money at the heart of Mr Addo’s dislike of the council.
 He does not want to pay his rates, basically a community development levy of sorts.
 In some fine humour beats, we are treated to a montage of him realising the local government has basically enveloped his life.
 He lauds the work of the officers keeping the street clean till he realises they are employed by the local council.
 A kid sprains an ankle and being the good Samaritan he is, he rushes the kid to the community clinic but decides the kid’s pain is less important than his dislike for the council, thus he turns away from the clinic upon seeing it is run by the council.
 Then there’s the scene of him whisking his daughter away from school when confronted with the sign post that tells him it is also run by the council.